Quantifying Excess Power from Radio Frequency Interference in Epoch of Reionization Measurements: Results

 \section{Results}

 In this section, we apply the theoretical formalism in \S\ref{sec:formal_intro} to make rough predictions about the general behavior and contamination levels of RFI in the power spectrum.
 In order to compare these predictions to realistic power spectra, we also simulate power spectra of RFI sources and sources from the GLEAM sky catalog using the \textsc{FHD}\footnote{https://github.com/EoRImaging/FHD}/\textsc{$\varepsilon$ppsilon}\footnote{https://github.com/EoRImaging/eppsilon} power spectrum pipeline \citep{Sullivan2012, Barry2019a}.
-Ultimately we find that, in both simulation and theory, RFI provides orders-of-magnitude more contamination than typical foreground sources within the EoR window.
+Ultimately we find that, in both simulation and theory, RFI provides orders-of-magnitude more contamination than typical point-like foreground sources within the EoR window.
+We do not estimate power spectra for diffuse foregrounds, which are substantial.
+Including these may make foregrounds more competitive with RFI on some modes.